 Arrange for placement testing:

-If you answered "yes" to the questions above, contact the University Preparation office to arrange for placement testing.
+Contact the University Preparation office to arrange for testing.

 All exams take place at Alberta College Campus (10050 MacDonald Drive NW) on Mondays or Wednesdays.
 The test will start at 8:20 a.m.
 Please arrive on time as there is no late entry to the test.
 The test is approximately three hours long.